 The information on this page is intended for non-commercial users at universities, governmental entities or academic non-profit institutions.
 An academic non-profit institution is defined by its mission: research in the public domain and education.
-A non-profit organization that performs research as a service under contract to a commercial entity does not belong to the category of non-commercial users (as clarified below) and should review "Commercial Users" page.
+A non-profit organization that performs research as a service under contract to a commercial entity does not belong to the category of non-commercial users (as clarified below) and should review the "Commercial Users" page.

-|The term "non-commercial use" means the use of the SOFTWARE by academic non-profit organizations (including universities, government entities and academic institutions) for research or educational purposes, where such research is not subject to any written agreement allowing a commercial or for-profit entity to impose intellectual property rights restrictions on the published results, for example by limiting further analysis and/or use of such results, or by delaying the availability of any data, where the SOFTWARE was used to derive those data, to the general public, for more than six months.
-Use that does not match the above description requires a different license explicitly allowing such use.|
+|The term "non-commercial use" means the use of the SOFTWARE by academic non-profit organizations (including universities, government entities, and academic institutions) for research or educational purposes, where such research is not subject to any written agreement allowing a commercial or for-profit entity to impose intellectual property rights restrictions on the published results, for example by limiting further analysis and/or use of such results, or by delaying the availability of any data, where the SOFTWARE was used to derive those data, to the general public, for more than six months.
+Use that does not match the above description requires a different license explicitly allowing such use.

-The license allows using of the HKL-2000 program for processing of the synchrotron data.
+The license allows using of the HKL-2000 program for the processing of the synchrotron data.
 Presently there is no additional charge for it.
-Users without home detector may purchase a license, which allows using the program for data collected at any synchrotron facility where the HKL-2000 is installed.
+Users without a home detector may purchase a license, which allows using the program for data collected at any synchrotron facility where the HKL-2000 is installed.

-Users without home detector may request a quotation for using the HKL-2000 program for data collected at synchrotron facilities through Form (3).
+Users without a home detector may request a quotation for using the HKL-2000 program for data collected at synchrotron facilities through Form (3).

 A short-term (30 days) License